digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_steps.md

 ### Generic steps: Templier and Paré (2018)

-TODO : discuss the differences between review types
+- Discuss the differences between review types (e.g., highlight the role of quality appraisal or grey literature)

-Remember: coherence!
+- Remember: coherence!

 ## Problem formulation

-- methodological coherence objectives/type/methods
+- Methodological coherence objectives/type/methods
--> we have done that in the first session
+- We have done that in the first session

 Examples:

-- gap spotting: applying and testing transaction cost economics in different empirical contexts (different organizations/geographies)
+- **Gap spotting**: applying and testing transaction cost economics in different empirical contexts (different organizations/geographies)
-- problematization: transformational leadership theory is often glorified with a focus on the positive outcomes.
+- **Problematization**: transformational leadership theory is often glorified with a focus on the positive outcomes.
 A problematization approach may consider unintended outcomes (e.g., promoting groupthink or suppressing dissenting opinions within an organization)

+<div class="page-break"></div>

 ## Search